-A randomised controlled trial (RCT) to evaluate a scalable active case finding intervention for TB using a point-of-care molecular tool (Gene Xpert)
+A multi-country randomised controlled trial (RCT) to evaluate a scalable active case finding intervention for TB using a point-of-care molecular tool (Gene Xpert)

 Dr J Mutsvangwa

 Programme ACSM coordinator